Cummins UK: Markets

 Cummins UK supplies engines and products to a variety of different market sectors including agricultural, bus & coach, construction, industrial, marine, military, mining, power generation, rail and truck.

 Business operations are based at the headquarters in Wellingborough.
 Cummins UK are also the sole distributor for Cummins Onan generators for the Marine Industry in the UK and Ireland.
 One of the largest divisions in Cummins UK is the Power Generation division.
 They provide essential power via generator sets to hospitals, shopping centres and other major business.

 Customers and product distribution

 Cummins UK customers fall into various sectors, including end users, rental companies, dealers, OEMs, and export houses amongst others.

 The business sells its products either directly to its customers or via one of over 100 key dealers throughout the UK and Ireland.
 These are chosen via a detailed selection process and then certified to become a Cummins dealer, with the certification process specified by the worldwide headquarters in the US.

+Alleged arms embargo violations

+In 2025, two dossiers dating from presented by the Sudanese government documented evidence that engines made by Cummins UK were seen in the Edge Group (a United Arab Emirati's company) manufactured Nimr APC vehicles that were found in RSF sites.
+Back in 2013, the UN security council found that their engines have also been found in the UAE-manufactured vehicles in embargoed countries such as Libya.
+The company responded by saying they investigated past transactions and did not see any that showed Sudan as the end-use destination.